janderssonse/ort-ci-action/README.md

 ## License

-The Action is using the ORT to run it's actions which is Apache Licensed and:
+The Action is using ORT to run it's actions which is Apache Licensed and:

 Copyright (C) 2020-2022 HERE Europe B.V.